 Wild Ride - In stock

-Wild Bill Hiccup - Back in stock week beginning 28/09/20, available for pre order
+Wild Bill Hiccup - In stock

 Bag in Box polypins of your favourite Wildcraft beer.
 These are great for parties, gatherings or just to have the luxury of draught beer in your own home!!

 Boxes will last a month once opened, longer if kept cool.
 We have had boxes that have given us great beer after 2 or 3 months when they have been kept at 6c.

 Need any help or information?
 Call us on 01603 278054 or email us at firstname.lastname@example.org!

 Remember, all our beers are gluten free and vegan friendly!

 Looking after your Bag in Box Beer (Polypin)